byuitechops/canvas-api-wrapper/README.md

 canvas.domain = 'byui';

 // Canvas uses a rate-limit point system to handle spamming.
 Canvas
-// fills your account to 700 'points' and subtracts from your 'points'
+// currently fills your account to 700 'points' though subject to change
-// every time you make a call.
-If you go below 0 then canvas will start
+// then subtracts from your 'points' every time you make a call.
+If
-// sending you 403 (unauthorized) statuses or tell you that the servers
+// you go below 0 then canvas will start sending you 403 (unauthorized)
-// are melting.
+// statuses.
 So when your account goes under the 'rateLimitBuffer'
 // this module will halt the requests until it gets filled back to
 // the 'rateLimitBuffer'.
 Give it a pretty large buffer, it tends to
 // go quite a ways past the buffer before this module catches it.